amorpfr/ChumBucket/README.md

 Script that will extract SURF features for each image.

 #### features.py
-Script that will extract gloabal features for each image.
+Script that will extract global features for each image.

 #### training.py
-Script that wll train a model based on the train images and features.
+Script that will train a model based on the train images and features.

 #### test.py
-Script that is able to create a submission for Kaggle.
+Script that evaluates the model on the test data and is able to create a submission for Kaggle.

 #### visualization.py
 Script to visualise results and others.